-Conceptualized and designed by famous architects Herbert Baker and Sir Edwin Lutyens, this majestic piece of architecture was completed in 1929.
-It now serves as a grandiose symbol, everything that India stands for and has marked its existence in the records for being the residence of the President of the largest democracy in the world.
+Conceptualised and designed by famous architects Herbert Baker and Sir Edwin Lutyens, this magnificent piece of architecture was completed in 1929.
+It now serves as a grandiose symbol of everything that India stands for and has marked its existence in the records for being the residence of the President of the largest democracy in the world.

 The Red Fort is considered to be the most prominent historical monument in old Delhi.
 Constructed by Emperor Shah Jahan in 1639, it was built when the kingdom decided to shift its capital from Agra to Delhi.

-During that time, it was used as the primary residence by the Mughal emperors.
+During that time, it was used as the primary residence of the Mughal emperors.
 As the name suggests, it is made using red sandstones and exudes charm.
 Besides serving as the official residence for the Mughal dynasty, it also served as a political centre and ceremonial ground for the Mughal state.

 Today, the Red Fort houses various museums and is the place where the Prime Minister of India unfurls the national flag on Independence Day every year.